spiral/docs/docs/en/component/sendit.md

 ### Custom mailer transport

-Spiral Framework provides the ability to customize mailer transport.
+Spiral Framework provides an ability to customize mailer transport.
 You just need to bind your implementation of `Symfony\Component\Mailer\Transport\TransportInterface` via container.

 **Simple example**